 #9 – Diversification

 This is one area where I think being a passive investor really gives you the upper hand.
-Because passive investing doesn’t take as much of your time, nor do you need to be hands on, you can invest your money into more assets.
-Further, those assets don’t have to be local, as you are leveraging the expertise of teams on the ground in each target market.
+Because passive investing doesn’t take as much of your time, nor do you need to be hands-on, you can invest your money into more assets.
+Furthermore, those assets don’t have to be local, as you are leveraging the expertise of teams on the ground in each target market.

 #10 – Impact